VALP - VOCATIONAL APPLIED LEARNING PROGRAM DOMAIN

 Unit 4

-• Research and write a pathway plan
+• Research and plan for your pathway beyond school

-• Prepare a job application
+• Prepare job applications

 Assessment